2 men charged for allegedly setting couch on fire in Morgantown after Backyard Brawl - NewsBreak

 2 men charged for allegedly setting couch on fire in Morgantown after Backyard Brawl

-Jaden Fisher, 20, of Charleston and Cole Binion, 19, of St. Albans were charged with malicious burning, according to a press release from the fire marshals office sent Thursday, September 8, 2022.SHOOTING: Man wanted for shooting rampage across Memphis in custody
+Jaden Fisher, 20, of Charleston and Cole Binion, 19, of St. Albans were charged with malicious burning, according to a press release from the fire marshals office sent Thursday.Morgantown first responder unions vote no confidence in city government

 Gasoline was used as an accelerant for the fire, which was set in the middle of Cornell Avenue at around 11 p.m. on Thursday, Sept.
 1, according to the release.